johnathan-convertino-afrl/bus_uart/README.md

    date: 2024.03.11

-   details: Interface UART data at some baud to a AXI LITE or Wishbone interface bus, duplicates Xilinx UART Lite registers and behavior.
+   details: Interface UART data at some baud to a AXI LITE or Wishbone Standard interface bus, duplicates Xilinx UART Lite registers and behavior.

    license: MIT